TL;DR

 Moisture Content Makes a Huge Difference

 Kibble typically contains around 8-10% moisture.
 Fresh dog food contains 60-70% moisture.
-This difference is massive for palatability.
-Moisture carries flavor compounds to the taste receptors more effectively, creates a softer and more appealing texture, and makes the food easier to chew and digest.
-For dogs with dental sensitivity—common in smaller breeds popular in the Philippines like Shih Tzus, Pomeranians, and Chihuahuas—the soft texture of fresh food can be the difference between eating and refusing.
+That difference can improve aroma, texture, and ease of chewing.
+For dogs with dental sensitivity—common in smaller breeds popular in the Philippines like Shih Tzus, Pomeranians, and Chihuahuas—soft texture can make meals easier to manage.

 Variety That Keeps Them Interested